Healthcare 411: MACRA — A physician payment model for the millennium

 Who does MACRA affect?

 The ever-growing regulations of these programs affect not only physicians and other healthcare professionals, but also institutions, hospitals and their partners.
-Associations are working to prepare and assist in the implementation.
+Societies are working to prepare and assist in the implementation.

 MACRA will radically affect clinical coding review, pre-authorizations for services, claim reimbursements, performance measures, policy development and coordination of care across organizations.
 Managed care professionals and Medicare providers have new defining roles and responsibilities.
 Under the plan, various components determine the calculation of payments, including malpractice costs, geographical regions, wages and physician service.